JohnsonL111/Even-Coloring-Game/README.md

 Note: Max # of turns in AI mode is extended to (# of Rows x # of Columns) -1 i.e., on a 4x4 board the max # of turns per game would be (4x4)-1 = 16-1 = 15 turns

-# Image Generation: An image will generate
+-Image Generation: An image will generate

 When a game ends your:
 (1) Sum of Rows list will be converted into a horizontal image consisting of a colored blocks of x pixels wide/tall (determined by user) seperated by a black block of 10 pixels wide/tall.